Manage a weekly team of 8 NASCAR Monster Energy Cup drivers better than anyone else!

 If a driver is on your roster in a 'Starter' position for a given race but does not drive in that real-life event, he will not be charged with a race start.
 But, you will also not earn any points from him.
 The number of races each driver has started for you will be listed along with all of his other stats.

-The deadline to change the status of a driver on your team from 'Bench' to 'Starter' is five minutes before the scheduled start of each race.
+The deadline to change the status of a driver on your team from 'Bench' to 'Starter' is the scheduled start time of each race.
 Please note that the scheduled race time will likely differ from the actual start time of the race.
 Rosters are locked based on the start time displayed on the 'My Entry' page for that race.